 Competition drives vendors to reduce costs, increase efficiencies, and drive innovation.
 There’s strength in numbers and customers of the Customer Success vendor community benefit from the unified power of the greater group.

-The seemingly inevitable under-scoping of costs, requirements, and time
+3. The under-scoping of costs, requirements, and time

 Software projects have an average cost overrun of 66%, according to McKinsey research shared by Crowdbotics.